-Editor's note: According to Gino Salomone, the man who saved what remains of the original Kooky Cooky House, the nostalgic Milwaukee holiday attraction was to be displayed outside Cedarburg City Hall this season, but the pandemic put a stop to that.
-He now expects it will be displayed there next year.
-In the meantime, enjoy this history of the attraction built for Capitol Court shopping center, which originally ran on Nov.
+Editor's note: According to Gino Salomone, the man who saved what remains of the original Kooky Cooky House, the nostalgic Milwaukee holiday attraction will be displayed outside Cedarburg City Hall this season.
+In preparation, enjoy this history of the attraction built for Capitol Court shopping center, which originally ran on Nov.
 24, 2016.
 And while you’re at it, check out this illustrated look at the early days of Capitol Court.

 Capitol Court shopping center opened in 1956 at the intersection of Capitol Drive, 60th Street and Fond du Lac Avenue.
 But when you ask people what they remember about Capitol Court, they rarely talk about the stores.

 They’ll talk to you at great length about the petting zoo, the Kiddie Land amusement park, the Christmas train and the legendary Kooky Cooky House.

 Advertised as "Santa’s electronic cookie factory," the Kooky Cooky House was a frantic, animatronic assembly line commotion of Rube Goldberg proportions.
 Throughout the house, walls were covered with signage curiously intertwining English and German.